Kurento/kurento/source/Developing Browser JS apps with Kurento.rst

 and check this
 `example full source code <https://github.com/Kurento/kws-media-api/tree/develop/example/PlayerEndpoint-HttpGetEndpoint>`_.

+There are several demos showing the typical real time media web applications:

+- :doc:`Tutorial 1 - Magic mirror </tutorials/js/tutorial-1-magicmirror>`

 * Create an instance of the KurentoClient class that will manage the connection with the Kurento Server, so you'll need to provide the URI of its WebSocket endpoint.
 Alternatively, instead of using a constructor, you can also provide success and error callbacks: